Android-at-The-Library/Animation-Superpowers/README.md

 ## ViewPropertyAnimator - Scale Animation

-setScaleY (and setScaleX) will scale the view by a floating point value.
+scaleY (and scaleX) will scale the view by a floating point value.

 For example, use the number `2.0f` to do an animation for scaling to 200% of the initial height.